MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-xml-report-builder.md

  Text boxes are rendered as elements or attributes according to the DataElementStyle RDL property.
 The name of the element or attribute comes from the TextBox.DataElementName RDL property.

 ### Charts, Data Bars, and Sparklines
- Charts ,data bars, and sparklines are rendered in XML.
+ Charts, data bars, and sparklines are rendered in XML.
 The data is structured.

 ### Gauges and Indicators
  Gauges and indicators are rendered in XML.
 The data is structured.

 ### Subreports
  A subreport is rendered as an element.
 The name of the element is taken from the DataElementName RDL property.
 The TextBoxesAsElements property setting of the report overrides that of the subreport.
-Namespace and XSLT attributes are not added to the subreport element.
+Namespace and XSLT attributes aren't added to the subreport element.

 ### Rectangles
  A rectangle is rendered as an element.
 The name of the element is taken from the DataElementName RDL property.

 ### Custom Report Items
- CustomReportItems (CRI) are not visible to the rendering extension.
+ CustomReportItems (CRI) aren't visible to the rendering extension.
 If a custom report item exists in the report, the rendering extension renders it as a conventional report item.

 ### Images
- Images are not rendered.
+ Images aren't rendered.

 ### Lines
- Lines are not rendered.
+ Lines aren't rendered.

 ### Tables, Matrices, and Lists